bogdanmosica/internet-tools-collection/readme.md

 [<img src='/share_image.png' width="300" />](https://trianglify.io/)

-> Create colorful low poly triangle patterns that can be used as wallpapers and website assets.
+> Trianglify.io is a tool for generating low poly triangle patterns that can be used as wallpapers and website assets.

 ---